 - The Shrink: Joan and her fictional counterpart.

 - Sidekick: Harry's friend and colleague Richard.

-- There Is a God!: Woody Allen's character, an atheist, uses this in reference to Bobby Thomson's game-winning home run in the 1951 National League playoffs.
+- There Is a God!: Harry, an atheist, uses this in reference to Bobby Thomson's game-winning home run in the 1951 National League playoffs.
 "When he hit that home run it was the only hint I had that there may be a God."

 - What the Hell, Hero?: Happens at least twice, with characters from Harry's stories ("Ken" and "Helen", the latter being a mix between his ex-wife and his sister) lecturing him on the mistakes he made in his personal life.